Urassaya Sperbund: Early life

-Sperbund did her first modeling assignment at the age of 13, the result of being spotted in Chatuchak Park.
-She was approached by a casting director to appear in ads for Genie Young Care Cologne before stopping due to travelling difficulties.
+Urassaya did her first modeling assignment at the age of 13 as after being approached by a casting director in Chatuchak Park.
+She appeared in several ads for Genie Young Care Cologne before stopping due to travel difficulties.
 She eventually returned to modeling after being approached by Sombatsara Teerasaroch.
-To help Sperbund enter into the entertainment industry, the family relocated to Bangkok.
+To help Urassaya enter into the entertainment industry, the family relocated to Bangkok.
 From then on, she started doing photo shoots and appeared in music videos for Mr.D and C-Quint.

 Acting career

 2008–2015: Debut and breakthrough

-Sperbund made her television debut in 2008 by a co-starring role in the Channel 3 sitcom Peun See Long Hon.
-In 2010, She starred opposite Laila Boonyasak and Atshar Nampan in Kularb Rai Narm.
+Urassaya made her television debut in 2008 by a co-starring role in the Channel 3 sitcom Peun See Long Hon.
+In 2010, she starred opposite Chermarn Boonyasak and Atshar Nampan in Kularb Rai Narm.
 The same year, she starred in Duang Jai Akkanee, based on the 2009 novel of the same name by Sorn Klin.
 The drama was incredibly popular in Thailand, and earned her the Top Awards and Siamdara Stars Awards for Best Rising Star.
-In 2011, She auditioned for the lead role in Tawan Dueat, directed by Atthaporn Teemakorn, with Prin Suparat as her co-star.
-At the 3rd Nataraja Award, she was nominated for Best Actress, but she lost to Araya A. Hargate for Dok Som See Thong.
+In 2011, she auditioned for the lead role in Tawan Dueat, directed by Atthaporn Teemakorn, with Prin Suparat as her co-star.
+At the 3rd Nataraja Award, she was nominated for Best Actress, but lost to Araya A. Hargate for Dok Som See Thong.

-Following Tawan Duead, Sperbund had more success starring opposite Nadech Kugimiya in Game Rai Game Rak (2011), which gained her a TV Gold Award nomination.
-Sperbund also lent her voice for the animation Superhero Lo Chuai Dai (2012).
+Following Tawan Duead, Urassaya had more success starring opposite Nadech Kugimiya in Game Rai Game Rak (2011), which gained her a TV Gold Award nomination.
+Urassaya also lent her voice for the animation Superhero Lo Chuai Dai (2012).
 That same year, she played Darunee in Torranee Ni Nee Krai Krong, based on the 1974 novel of the same name by Nongchanai Prinyathawat.
 In 2013, she starred as Mattana in the Channel 3 series Sam Thahan Suea Sao (Maya Tawan), following which she took on another romantic role in Yutthana Leopanpaiboon's Nueng Nai Suang (2015), co-starring Jirayu Tangsrisuk.